NVIDIA/cuda-quantum/docs/sphinx/install.rst

   (2) Post-deployment MPI activation for CUDA Quantum binaries that do not have MPI support.
   Depending on the distribution channel, CUDA Quantum binaries may not come with any pre-built MPI plugin.
-For example, CUDA Quantum Python wheels from PyPI and :ref:`pre-built binaries <install-prebuilt-binaries>` do not have a built-in MPI plugin.
+For example, CUDA Quantum Python wheels from PyPI and :ref:`pre-built binaries <install-prebuilt-binaries>` do not include a built-in MPI plugin.
 CUDA Quantum MPI capabilities can be activated post-installation against the MPI library available on the local system.

   **Instructions:**